hussainahmad/SQliteExample/README.md

 # Sqlite Example Using Kotlin
-How to use SQLite Database with Kotlin witk Anko-sqliteLibrary
+How to use SQLite Database with Kotlin with Anko-sqliteLibrary